quantiota/SKA-Genomics/README.md

 This resource covers the core principles that power SKA’s universal, model-free learning across genomics, physics, finance, and more.

+ **Note:**

+In SKA, the information structure of the genome is *not* pre-existing or revealed by batch analysis.

+It emerges dynamically through the real-time, step-by-step SKA learning process.

+This enables the unsupervised discovery of boundaries, complexity, and informational “landmarks” that are otherwise invisible to traditional, retrospective methods.

 ## Citation